niteshchavan/-BCA/PHP/PHP_Study.md

 <br><br>

-## a) How does one prevent the following Warning ‘Warning : Cannot modify header information - headers already sent’ and why does it occur in the first place?
+## 1. How does one prevent the following Warning ‘Warning : Cannot modify header information - headers already sent’ and why does it occur in the first place?

 The "Warning: Cannot modify header information - headers already sent" warning in PHP occurs when you attempt to send HTTP headers (such as with `header()` or `setcookie()`) after output has already been sent to the browser.
 This can happen for several reasons: